 If you’re already happily in a fractional or shared boating relationship – cheers to you.
 If you haven’t yet taken the plunge here are a few things to think about.

-Another option is to find someone who has a boat that is not being used all the time (read all boat owners) and form a relationship to use the boat for a percentage of time.
+Another option is to find someone who has a boat that is not being used all the time (read all boat owners) and form a relationship to use the boat for a percentage of the time.
 The boat owner still typically pays for maintenance and the like, but members usually take on a greater ownership role in these situations – gassing the boat up themselves, minor maintenance, etc. This is a paradigm we have used for the past 7 years with great success.
-You can find ads on www.craigslist.com, and also check our listings at www.nauticalmonkey.com/find.
+You can also check our listings at https://www.nauticalmonkey.com/find-boats-for-sharing.

 Yet another option is to purchase a boat with a number of friends and form a syndicate/partnership where all costs are divided equally among members of the partnership.
 We have a large number of people on Nautical Monkey using this paradigm very successfully as well.